sarmadjabri/SnakeGame/README.md

 The self.epsilon statement controls the exploitation exploration as numbers closer to 1 leeds to more exploration and numbers closer to zero lead to more exploitation.

-Thank you for spending your time reading this useless file.
+Thank you for spending your time reading this useless file and please contribute if you find this interesting.